fogus/spiel/kartenspiel/natto/README.md

 Game-play
 =========

 Players attempt to win a number of tricks consisting of alternating turns playing special card combinations called sets, seqs, sums, tubes, or plates, each higher than the next.
+When a combination starts a trick only combinations of the same type or bombs can be played in response.
 Whenever a player cannot best a played combination the player who played the last combination wins the trick.
 The player who won the last trick starts the next trick and so on until one player exhausts all of the cards in their hand.

 ## Sets